Welcome to today's edition of the Rush 24-7 podcast.

 You have already paid because the senators who wrote and signed this letter were doing it on official time.

-We want I want as many copies of this letter all over the country as possible.
+I want as many copies of this letter all over the country as possible.

-Now, in addition about the original, a number of people have asked about the condition of the letter.
+Now, in addition, about the original, a number of people have asked about the condition of the letter.

 And it's in the same condition that we received it.

-This is what make the thing uh original.
+This is what make the thing original.

 And you can see both of these flaws, by the way, if you enlarge page two of the letter at the eBay auction page.

-There's a there's a page two, there's a light blue pen mark about two inches long next to the top paragraph.
+Page two, there's a light blue pen mark about two inches long next to the top paragraph.

-Uh or maybe it was signed after five o'clock.
+Or maybe it was signed after five o'clock.

 We got an office pool on who made this blue streak.

-Uh our our our office pool money is on Senator Lautenberg at this point.
+Our office pool money is on Senator Lautenberg at this point.

-Uh and was going through the pictures but I don't know what it looks like.
+But I don't know what it looks like.

 Highlighter, highlighter.